fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-The analogy for typeclass with type parameters in covariant position is
+The equivalent for type parameters in covariant position is `Applicative`:
-`Applicative`.
-We already have for `Default` through our `MonadError`, so we can
-call it

 {lang="text"}
 ~~~~~~~~